 Do an extra virgin olive oil tasting at home with family and friends

-All these efforts are worthy when you try the outcome.
+All these efforts are worthwhile when you try the outcome.
 Appreciate the different nuances of the monovarietal extra virgin olive oils in a tasting allows you to choose your favourite ‘Single Variety’.
-To make it easier for you we have designed our product “Cata pack”, with six different ‘Single Variety’ extra virgin olive oil bottles in a tasting kit.
+To make it easier for you we have designed our product “Cata pack”, with six different ‘Single Variety’ extra virgin olive oil bottles for tasting.
 Try them all at the same time and discover your favourite olive oil to use at home or to gift to your beloved ones.
 Live an unforgettable experience with our product “Cata pack”.

 The olive harvest takes place once a year, in the winter months.
-The olive harvest starts when the olives are in their perfect ripe moment, known as “envero”.
-The best extra virgin olive oils are the early harvest ones when the olive is at its best moment.
+The olive harvest starts when the olives are at their perfect moment of ripeness, known as “envero”.
+The best extra virgin olive oils are the early harvest ones when the olive is at its best.
 It is always better to prioritise quality over quantity, and that´s how we do it at Reinos de Taifas.